 Art.
-16.5 Public nature of examinations
+16.5.
+Public nature of examinations

-§1 For written and digital examinations the public nature of examinations determines that the you may consult the documents at the time previously fixed by the department, in accordance with art.
+§1 For written and digital examinations the public nature of examinations determines that the you may consult the documents at the time previously fixed by the School of Arts, in accordance with art.
 16.4.